Growth Metrics

 Analog Devices (ADI) Non-Current Debt (2016 - 2026)

-Analog Devices' Non-Current Debt history spans 18 years, with the latest figure at $7.2 billion for Q1 2026.
+Analog Devices (ADI) has disclosed Non-Current Debt for 18 consecutive years, with $7.2 billion as the latest value for Q1 2026.